molinadavid/teslabox/README.md

 ### Dashcam
 Tesla would recognize the TeslaBox as standard USB.
 You can click save, honk or use voice commands to capture dashcam clips as you would normally.
 Just make sure the TeslaBox is connected properly and the "Record/ing" has a Red dot on the car quick-settings screen.

-If archive is enabled, clips will be uploaded to S3.
+If dashcam processing is enabled, clips will be uploaded to S3.
 If email and/or Telegram has been set up, you'll be notified there with a copy fo each clip (along with the event location).

 The clip would start X seconds prior to the event ("red dot").
-X is settable under *Admin > Archive seconds*.
+X is settable under *Admin > Dashcam duration*.

 ### Sentry
-If archive is enabled and sentry mode is activated, then similarly to dashcam every clip will be uploaded to S3 and/or notified.
+If sentry processing is enabled and sentry mode is activated in the car, then similarly to dashcam every clip will be uploaded to S3 and notified.

-The clip would start X/2 seconds prior to the event ("red dot") and X/2 seconds following the event.
-X is settable under *Admin > Archive seconds*.
+The clip would start 0.4X seconds prior to the event ("red dot") and 0.6X seconds following the event.
+X is settable under *Admin > Sentry duration*.

-If the event is sensed on the rear, then the back camera is enlarged, otherwise - front.
-The side cameras are always smaller.
+The camera that sensed the event first will be enlarged compared to the others.

 ### Raw footage
 Dashcam and sentry videos are always available through the Dashcam app on your Tesla, or by connecting TeslaBox using USB cable to your computer.